-Vacant commercial and industrial land, like the Canon site, is limited.
+Vacant commercial and industrial land, like the Canon site before development, is limited.
 However, many sites zoned for such uses are under-utilized and excellent candidates for site redevelopment.
 This is an emerging trend that is fully supported and encouraged by Huntington officials, who have identified existing commercial corridors and industrial sites throughout the Town, and the Melville Employment Center (MEC) in particular, as the Town's primary focus in its 2008 Comprehensive Plan Update "Horizons 2020".
 Many of the under-utilized industrial sites in Melville are on large parcels in prime locations with access to the Long Island Expressway (LIE).
 The Town adopted new zoning guidelines in 2006 to promote redevelopment to meet the demands of modern corporations.
 The strong market demand for quality corporate office space as well as distribution centers will continue to spur redevelopment and result in increasing market values and commercial property tax revenues.
-For example, a new six-story 160,000 square foot corporate center is nearing final approval on a property on the LIE South Service Road that formerly housed a one-story aging commercial building.
+For example, a new six-story 160,000 square foot corporate center is nearing final approval on a property on the LIE South Service Road that formerly housed a one-story aging industrial building.
 This office site is directly to the east of the Canon site and is currently under review.
 Besides the Hartz Mountain application, an Amazon proposal for a distribution center off Walt Whitman Road in the MEC close to the newly-expanded Walt Whitman Bridge off of the LIE was recently approved.

 As noted, continuing the success of attracting new corporations to the MEC over the past thirty (30) years is a major goal of the Town.
 The Town recognizes the importance of the MEC to the Long Island region as a major economic generator and is taking the necessary steps to enable its continued growth.
 In 2015 the Town funded a \$200,000 plan and hired a consultant firm to prepare an integrated land use, circulation and infrastructure plan which will ensure that the MEC has the necessary land use policies and infrastructure to meet the future needs of corporate development.
-Following an 18-month planning process which included several public workshops, a Draft MEC Plan was completed in 2016 and is under final review by the Town Board.
+Following an 18-month planning process which included several public workshops, a Draft MEC Plan was completed in 2016.
 It includes recommendations to add a mix of uses, including retail and housing, to this important area.
-Infrastructure improvements on the Walt Whitman Bridge as well as sewer studies currently underway also reflect the continued desire to keep the MEC flourishing within the region.
+Completed infrastructure improvements on the Walt Whitman Bridge as well as sewer upgrade studies currently underway also reflect the continued desire to keep the MEC flourishing within the region.
+The current Town Board has been meeting with constituents in the Melville area to fine-tune upcoming zoning proposals.
 In addition to Melville, significant projects continue to be proposed in other locations to take advantage of the income and employment levels in the Town.
 For example, currently under review are proposals for a 36-unit senior housing development along Deer Park Avenue and Country Pointe Elwood with 385 age-restricted units along Jericho Turnpike.
-There is also an application under review at a former VA site in Northport called Freedoms Point, which would result in an 113,343 square foot assisted living facility on 10.09 acres.